-Currently, 76 per cent of our registrants overall are women and 24 per cent are men.
+Currently, 76% of our registrants overall are women and 24% men.
 The large majority of our professions predominantly female, although this does vary from profession to profession.
-For example, 80 per cent of physiotherapists are women, 72 per cent of chiropodists / podiatrists are women, and 81 per cent of radiographers are women.
-Some professions, like orthoptics, dietetics and, and speech and language therapy, are almost entirely female (94%, 96% and 97% respectively).
-Only clinical scientists, prosthetists / orthotists and paramedics are predominantly male (51%, 65% and 75% respectively).
+For example, 80% of physiotherapists are women, 72% of chiropodists / podiatrists, 81% of radiographers.
+Some, like orthoptists, dietitians and speech and language therapists, are almost entirely women (94%, 96% and 97%).
+Only clinical scientists, prosthetists / orthotists and paramedics have a majority of men (51%, 65% and 75%).
 For each of these three professions, there has been a slight increase in the number of women since March last year.
 It will be interesting to see if this trend continues.